 Crime in the United States

-- This table represents the 2006 geographical distribution of estimated offenses and population.
+- This table provides the 2007 percent distribution of violent crime,

 Regions and divisions

 The U.S. Census Bureau has established the four regions of the United

 States along with nine subdivisions that the UCR Program uses to compile

 the Nation’s crime data.
 The following table lists the 50 states and the